Xena123kiki/three-electron-react-todolist/README.md

 Add a 256 x 256 .png or .ico image in your public folder.
 It should be either `icon.ico` or `icon.png`.
 Update the `icon` property in your `package.json` if necessary.
 Currently, it uses an image called `icon.png`, which is a graphic of a coffee cup.
 You'll only see this in production.
 For more info, see the [electron-builder documentation](https://www.electron.build/icons)

-## Contribute
-Feel free to submit an issue or pull request anytime.
-If a change is made to the codebase with your PR, you'll be listed as a contributor.

 ### Contributors
 @Xena123kiki | https://github.com/Xena123kiki